-Not only are vac schemes prime legal work experience and CV gold, many firms treat them as an integral part of the training contract application process.
-So if you want to bag a training contract get yourself on a vac scheme.
+Vac schemes provide prime legal work experience and CV gold.
+In addition, many firms treat them as an integral part of the training contract application process.
+So if you want to bag a traineeship get yourself on a vac scheme.

 Unsure if you really want to be a lawyer?